github-education-resources/graduation/README.md

 Replace `<YOUR-USERNAME>` with your GitHub username in this guide.

 ## 1. Create the folder _data/YOUR-USERNAME/
-Fork this repository and create a new folder inside the `_data` folder and name it with your username.
+Fork this repository, create a new folder inside the `_data` folder, and name it with your username.
 It should look something like this `_data/<YOUR-USERNAME>/`.
-Ex:
+Ex.

 ```
 _data/MonaTheOctocat/